Malvy-Delaban/website-2025/articles/skipthebeat/skipthebeat.md

 Tags: "2D" render, "Full Game" game, "Rythm" genre, "Solo project" team
 =====
 # About Skip The Beat
-This project is the very first "complete" game I created.
-It was the final project of the first year in game design at ESMA Toulouse.
-It is a 2 month long project were the goal was to create a 2D platformer.
-We needed to create the universe, general mood, search for inspirations and create the game from A to Z. This is a solo project.
+Skip The Beat is my first "complete" game, created as the final project during my first year in game design at ESMA Toulouse.
+The project spanned two months, where the goal was to develop a 2D platformer from concept to completion.
+This was a solo project, where I was responsible for all aspects, including game design, development, and creative direction.

 # Tools
-For the musics, I used Soundraw.io to create AI generated songs as I didn't think I could learn music creation in 2 months on top of the development of the game.
+For the music, I used Soundraw.io, an AI tool to generate tracks since I didn't have time to learn music production alongside game development.
-For the other parts of Skip The Beat, I used :
+For the game itself, I used the following tools:

 • Unity
 • Procreate (for concepts arts and illustrations)